-&lt;sup>2 See the TRS Investment Policy Statement for the Investment Manager Selection Policy pertaining to the selection of investment managers.
+2 See the TRS Investment Policy Statement for the Investment Manager Selection Policy pertaining to the selection of investment managers.

-- 6. Following presentation by the Executive Staff, the Board may vote to take any of the following action: - a.
+- 2. Respondents to a proposal shall comply with the procedures and conform to the standards set forth in the RFP.
+Failure to do so will result in disqualification from selection. - 3.
+The issuance of an RFP does not commit the Board to award a contract.
+The Board reserves the right to accept or reject any or all proposals received, to negotiate with any and all qualified vendors, and to cancel in part or in its entirety a solicitation if it is in the best interests of the System to do so. - 4.
+The Board shall award contracts to the most suitable vendor at a specified time and place which shall be open to the public pursuant to the Oklahoma Open Meetings Act. - 5.
+Unless otherwise requested by the Board, proposals shall initially be evaluated by the appropriate TRS staff, as designated by the Executive Director, who shall prepare an evaluation report to identify one or more potential finalists which shall be presented to the Board at an Open Meeting.
+This evaluation shall include independent scoring of each vendor along with reference checks, if applicable, though the scoring results need not be presented in the final evaluation report. - 6.
+Following presentation by the Executive Staff, the Board may vote to take any of the following action: - a.
 Select a vendor subject to successful contract negotiation, - b.
-Reject the finalist recommendations from the Executive Staff and review all vendor submissions to select finalists. - c.
-Award a contract to one or more vendors based on the Board's review of all vendor submissions. - d.
-Move to conduct due diligence on finalists recommended by either the Executive Staff or the Board to include: - Interviews of finalists. - ii.
+Reject the finalist recommendations from the Executive Staff and review all vendor submissions to select finalists, - c.
+Award a contract to one or more vendors based on the Board's review of all vendor submissions, - d.
+Move to conduct due diligence on finalists recommended by either the Executive Staff or the Board to include: - i.
+Interviews of finalists, - ii.
 Due diligence trips, if necessary, - iii.
 Any other due diligence deemed necessary prior to the selection of a vendor. - 7.
 Ultimately, the Board may vote to award the contract(s) to one or more vendor(s) or reject all proposals received. - 8.
 TRS's Business Manager or one member of the Executive Staff shall be designated as the sole contact for responding vendors during the RFP process.
 No other member of the staff, Board, or Investment Consultant shall knowingly communicate concerning any matter that is material to the selection process with any party having a direct financial interest in the award of the contract, an officer or employee of that party, or a placement agent retained or employed by that party, unless the communication is part of the process expressly described in the RFP or part of any Board meeting prior to the award of the contract.
 Any vendor who knowingly participates in a communication that is prohibited by this subsection shall be disqualified from the contract award.